Table of contents:

 Curved edge and integrated guide |

-Allows you to create clean, even hems without prior ironing |
+Allows you to make neat and even hems without prior ironing |

 Piping foot |

-Central channel to guide the piping during sewing |
+Central channel to guide piping during sewing |

-Essential to add |
+Essential for adding |

 Transparent foot |